 The following pages on Control and Instrumentation.com give more detail on the techniques used in temperature measurement:

-For those who want to delve further into the world of thermocouples and temperature measurement, then the following may be of interest:
+For those who want to delve further into the world of thermocouples and temperature measurement, then the following books from Amazon will be of interest: